-A noisy loud heat pump can be an annoyance especially when sleeping or watching TV.
+A noisy, loud air conditioner or heat pump unit can be an annoyance, especially when sleeping or watching TV.

 Not all heat pumps are made the same when it comes to how much noise they make.

-While many things can make a heat pump noisy the main culprits are the moving components such as the fan motors and compressor.
+While many things can make a heat pump noisy, the main culprits are the moving components such as the fan motors, blades, and compressor.

-Below are three common fixes for these types of problems.
+Below are common fixes for these types of problems.

-3 Fixes for a Loud Noisy Heat Pump
+Fixes for a Loud, Noisy Heat Pump or Air Conditioner

 - Compressor Sound Blanket Wrap